DHTMLX/scheduler-docs/data/server_integration.md

   - if **event.rec_type** is not empty and **event.rec_type !== 'none'**, all events where **event_pid == event.id** must be deleted
   - if **event.event_pid** is not empty, the event should be updated with **event.rec_type = 'none'** instead of deleting.

-You can have a look at the detailed example on editing and deleting recurring events in the [related section of the Recurring Events article](recurring_events.md#editingdeletingacertainoccurrenceintheseries).
+{{note You can have a look at the detailed example on editing and deleting recurring events in the [related section of the Recurring Events article](recurring_events.md#editingdeletingacertainoccurrenceintheseries).}}

 Custom Request Headers and Parameters